PriyankaBehura05/Priyankabehura1718/README.md

 ## 🧠 Profile

-Cybersecurity enthusiast and Computer Science undergraduate with hands-on experience in **penetration testing, malware analysis, and full-stack development**.
-Skilled in identifying security vulnerabilities, analyzing threats, and building secure, data-driven web applications.
-Actively learning and applying cybersecurity and software engineering principles through internships, projects, and open-source contributions.
+Aspiring Full-Stack Developer with a strong foundation in Data Structures & Algorithms and MERN stack technologies.
+Skilled in building responsive and scalable web applications while emphasizing clean code, performance, and security best practices.
 ---

 ## 💼 Experience

-### Cybersecurity Intern – NIT Rourkela, Odisha
+### Reaserch Intern – NIT Rourkela, Odisha
 **Jun 2025 – Jul 2025**
-- Conducted malware analysis and vulnerability assessment
-- Assisted in intrusion detection research
-- Performed penetration testing and documented security findings
+-Developed and tested data-driven applications using Python and web technologies -Assisted in building secure systems with focus on vulnerability mitigation -Worked on malware analysis and secure coding practices

-### Cybersecurity Intern – Teachnook (Remote)
+### Intern – Teachnook (Remote)
 **May 2024 – Jun 2024**
 - Executed penetration testing using Nmap, Metasploit, Burp Suite, and Wireshark
 - Prepared SIEM/SOAR-based security analysis reports